RomainBrault/python-whiteprint/CONTRIBUTING.md

 You need Python 3.8+ and the following tools:

 - [Poetry]
+- [Nox] with [nox-poetry], [rich] and [beartype] additional dependencies

-Install the package with development requirements:
+Once your environment is set-up, install the package with development
+requirements:

 ```console
 $ poetry install